Board of Directors

 Ms. Dorothy Warfield - Director of Operations/Finance

-Mrs. Shelia Warfield - Assistant Director of Operations
+Mrs. Shelia Warfield - Assistant to the Director of Operations

 Ms. Margie Craddock, MHS - Clinical Supervisor